linuxserver/docker-mods/README.md

-# kcc - Docker mod for Calibre Web
+# KCC (Kindle Comic Converter) - Docker mod for Calibre Web

-This mod adds kcc and its multitude of ebook processing (upscale, stretch, right to left for manga...) to Calibre Web, to be installed/updated during container start.
+This mod adds KCC and its multitude of ebook processing (upscale, stretch, right to left for manga...) to Calibre Web, to be installed/updated during container start.

 In any container docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:calibre-web-kcc`